cbcrg/pergola/doc/source/install/pergola_container.rst

 	docker run --rm -it -v /local_path_to_files:/container_path -w /container_path pergola/pergola bash

-For a more complete example go to tutorials section.
+For a more complete example go to the :ref:`tutorial section <tutorial>`.